andrew-oko-odion/Rails-Blog/README.md

 # README
-  This is a simple Rails Blog performing simple CRUD Actions.
+  Classic Rails Blog performing simple CRUD Actions.
-  It uses the bootstrap for frontend and Rspec for test.
+  It uses the following

+  bootstrap
+  Rspec
+  Node modules

  `Classic-blog` uses yarn for asset management

-* Runing The App.
+* To Run The App do the following.

-** clone the project using
+** Clone the project

    First Clone the Project using the command below.